ncase/anxiety/scenes/act4.md

 b: Hang on human, they seem uncomfortable.

-h2: Ah, I don't mean to make you feel awkward!
+h2: Ah, no pressure of course!

 h2: Just saying, you can sit here if you want to.